hyroai/gamla/README.md

 The above code will break with `x` being 2.

+When you have a long pipeline and want to debug at each step of the way, you can use `gamla.debug_compose` and `gamla.debug_compose_left`.

 ### `gamla.debug_exception`

 In some cases tracking down an exception involves inspecting code that runs many times.
 Consider the following example: